cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

 13 The Dwarvish Stand: Started off as just gold tweaks, also decided to give the player a yeti here as it's the first of a series of winter levels.
 14 Back Home: I used the LIMIT_CONTEMPORANEOUS_RECRUITS and ON_DIFFICULTY
   macros here a lot.
+This is about where I started to realize that making Thelarion's side persistent didn't actually work.
+I might go back and try the `persistent=yes` method later (instead of the `save_id=` method currently in use), but I'm too lazy to do yet ANOTHER playthru just to test...
 15 Civil War: mostly just some basic turns/gold tweaks.
-I might go back and add back the commented-out assassination code later, but I'll need to find a way to give the player a way to sneak around the front lines to actually pull off assassinations while the enemy still has other units alive...
+I have also tried to add back the commented-out assassination code; to try to make it actually work I felt that I'd need a way to give the player a way to sneak around the front lines to actually pull off assassinations while the enemy still has other units alive, which is why I gave the player some additional units.
 16 The Coward: I edited the map here to give the player more keep tiles for recruiting, so they can catch up to the stream on enemies flooding them on time.
 Also some gold levels tweaks.
 In retrospect after the enemy's initial